 Saif-ud-Daulla, after sending the usual Nazars

-, procured from the Emperor Shah Alam of Delhi
+, procured from the Emperor Shah Alam of Delhisanads

 for the Subahdari